chesterwizzle/Haikuverse/README.md

 This section outlines the journey of data and user interactions through the Haikuverse application, providing a clear understanding of how user actions trigger specific, often asynchronous, data flows and processes across the client, backend functions, and database services.

 *   **App Startup and User Initialization (`main.dart`):**
     * The application launch triggers the `main()` function...
 The root `MyApp` widget uses a `FutureBuilder` to run the `_getInitialRoute` logic once.
-This check validates the user's session, verifying both their Firebase Auth state and EULA status before directing them to the correct screen.
+This check validates the user's session, verifying their Firebase Auth state, EULA acceptance, and active subscription status before directing them to the correct screen (`/auth`, `/eula-acceptance`, `/subscription`, or `/home`).
 A separate `authStateChanges` listener handles background data synchronization, such as subscribing to or unsubscribing from Firestore data streams when the user's login state changes during an active session.
-If no user is authenticated, the local `_favorites` list is cleared.

 *   **Authentication Flow (User Onboarding & Login - `AuthScreen`, `VerificationScreen`, `EulaAcceptanceScreen`):**
     *   This flow is now orchestrated primarily within `AuthScreen` to handle the multi-step user onboarding process.
     *   **For new email/password sign-ups:** `AuthScreen` calls `AuthService` to create the user, `FirestoreService` to create their initial data documents, and `EmailVerificationService` to send a verification link.
 The user is then directed to the `VerificationScreen`.
 Here, a timer periodically checks their verification status.
 Once verified, they are navigated to the `EulaAcceptanceScreen`.
-    *   **For existing user login (or Google Sign-In):** After successful authentication, the `_checkEulaAndNavigateAfterLogin` helper method in `AuthScreen` queries Firestore to determine the user's status and routes them to the correct screen: `/verify-email` if they haven't verified, `/eula-acceptance` if they haven't accepted the EULA, or directly to `/home` if they are fully onboarded.
+    *   **For existing user login (or Google Sign-In):** After successful authentication, the `_checkEulaAndNavigateAfterLogin` helper method in `AuthScreen` queries Firestore to determine the user's status and routes them to the correct screen: `/verify-email` if they haven't verified, `/eula-acceptance` if they haven't accepted the EULA, `/subscription` if they are onboarded but not subscribed, or directly to `/home` if they are a fully onboarded, active subscriber.

+*   **Subscription & Purchase Workflow (Monetization - `SubscriptionScreen`, `QuotaBoostScreen`, Cloud Functions):**
+    *   This end-to-end flow begins when a user selects a product in `SubscriptionScreen` or `QuotaBoostScreen`.
+The Flutter `in_app_purchase` package initiates the native Google Play purchase flow.
+Upon a successful client-side purchase, the app securely sends the resulting `purchaseToken` to a backend Cloud Function (`validateAndroidPurchase` or `validateAndroidOneTimePurchase`).
+The backend function then validates this token directly with the Google Play Developer API.
+If the purchase is legitimate, the function atomically updates the user's document in Firestore to grant the entitlement (e.g., setting `subscriptionActive`: `true` or incrementing `purchasedQuotaRemaining`).
+The client's `QuotaProvider` listens for this real-time change, automatically updating the UI and granting the user access to the app's features.

 *   **Haiku Generation Flow (User-Driven Content Creation - `HomeScreen`, `Cloud Function`):**
     *   The user enters a prompt in `HomeScreen`.
 "Generate Haiku" triggers `_generateContent`, which constructs a full prompt, retrieves a Firebase ID token, and sends an authenticated HTTPS request to the `haikuBotCloud` Cloud Function.
 The backend validates the token, calls the Vertex AI Gemini API, and returns the haiku text. `HomeScreen` receives this response, enabling the Star Naming Toolkit.
 After a name is selected and the haiku is favorited, the naming UI is replaced by the `StarProgressTracker`, providing a clear checklist for the subsequent creative steps.